 Types of Bitcoin wallets

-Next, you can also categorize the wallets based on whether they are meant for your phone or PC, as well as whether they require a device or simply act as a code on a piece of paper.
-With that in mind, we can further expand our previous two categories like this:
+Additionally, you can categorize wallets based on their intended use, whether for your phone or PC or require a physical device or act as a code on a piece of paper.
+This allows us to refine our categories further, considering the medium through which the wallet operates.

 If this is a bit confusing for you right now, don’t worry — we will explore each of these types and look into their strengths and weaknesses.

-Hot storages: online wallets, mobile wallets, and desktop wallets
+Hot storage: Online wallets, mobile wallets, and desktop wallets

-All three of these wallets have one thing in common, and that’s the fact that they (usually) have access to the internet at all times.
-This is why they are called hot wallets, or hot storages, as opposed to cold storages, that are disconnected from the web at all times, except when you need to transfer your coins.
+Let’s start by looking into hot storages, which include online wallets, mobile wallets, and desktop wallets.
+All three of these wallets have one thing in common: They (usually) have access to the internet at all times.
+This is why they are called hot wallets or hot storages, as opposed to cold storages, which are disconnected from the web at all times except when you need to transfer your coins.

-As the name suggests, web wallets are online wallets that are not only connected to the internet at all times — they exist on the internet.
-They usually come in the form of a website or a browser extension where you can log in and deposit your Bitcoins.
+As the name suggests, web wallets are online wallets that are not only connected to the Internet at all times — they exist on the Internet.
+They usually come in the form of a website or a browser extension where you can log in and deposit your Bitcoin.

 Pros of web wallets: